ChillinRage/HoloCure-Fishing-Bot/README.md

 4. Start the HoloCure game.
 5. Go to "Holo House" and walk to this spot (shown in the pic).
 ![image](https://github.com/ChillinRage/HoloCure-Fishing-Bot/assets/73763719/75100385-3130-4b54-a8fb-15405d8961a6)<br>
-6. Ensure the game is in full screen mode and the following key binds (ignoring *cancel/special*). <br>
+6. Ensure the game is in **full screen** mode and the following key binds (ignoring *Cancel/Special*). <br>
  ![image](https://github.com/ChillinRage/HoloCure-Fishing-Bot/assets/73763719/ce9ae1f6-25dc-46f5-ac80-75a2c22f521d)<br>
-7. Initiate the first fishing (by pressing right shift) and press z to start the program.
+7. Initiate the first fishing (by pressing right shift) and press z on your keyboard to start the program.
 8. You're all set.

 ### FAQ